dyokox/Sky_HealthCheck/README.md

 ## Hayrapetyan Shushanik (@girlfromsunflower)
--Developed and integrated the voting system -Implemented Vote, Card, and Session models in models.py -Created VoteForm and VoteFormSet in forms.py
+- Developed and integrated the voting system
+- Implemented Vote, Card, and Session models in models.py
+- Created VoteForm and VoteFormSet in forms.py
--Built the submit_vote view and URL route: http://127.0.0.1:8000/vote/ -Designed and linked the vote.html template
+- Built the submit_vote view and URL route: http://127.0.0.1:8000/vote/
+- Designed and linked the vote.html template
--Ensured votes are linked to user sessions and cards
+- Ensured votes are linked to user sessions and cards

 ## Rodrigues Abigail (@abigailrodr)
 - `models.py` File (co-authored)